rory-opanai/incident-response-demo/README.md

 7) Narrate Jira/doc follow-ups from the dashboard cards.

 ## Prompts you can reuse
-- “Use the mock MCPs to pull the latest login errors from CloudWatch, the matching trace from Datadog, and the config diff.
+- “Use the MCPs to pull the latest login errors from CloudWatch, the matching trace from Datadog, and the config diff.
 Summarize the root cause and apply the fix so login succeeds.”
 - “After fixing, verify login at http://localhost:3000 succeeds, then summarize the RCA and next steps for Jira/docs/tests.”

 ## Fixture identifiers